 The State of California will begin issuing commercial licenses for recreational marijuana after January 1, 2018, but it will not issue such licenses in jurisdictions that adopt ordinances prohibiting these uses.

 Taken together, MCRSA and AUMA allow for the establishment of a variety of medical and recreational marijuana businesses and deliveries if not restricted by the local jurisdiction.
 While state law allows local municipalities to control the commercial cultivation and sale of marijuana, they may not completely ban the private indoor cultivation of six plants or less.

-On November 28, 2017, in accordance with Government Code Section 65858, the Sausalito City Council adopted an interim Urgency Ordinance.
-The Urgency Ordinance establishes the following marijuana regulations in Sausalito:
+On January 9, 2018, in accordance with Government Code Section 65858, the Sausalito City Council extended and revised the interim marijuana regulations, originally adopted as an Urgency Ordinance on November 28, 2017.
+The revised marijuana regulations now allows for the delivery of medical and recreational marijuana.
+The following summarizes marijuana regulations in Sausalito:

 The State's cannabis regulations are rapidly changing and evolving.
 The latest information may be found on the State of California Cannabis Portal.

 - In 2015, California passed the Medical Cannabis Regulation and Safety Act (also known as MCRSA) legalizing medical marijuana use.